Samsung Galaxy S26 Ultra vs OnePlus 15: Main differences to expect

 Now that's about to be a battle for the ages

-Qualcomm is expected to be the chipset supplier for both the OnePlus 15 and the Galaxy S26 Ultra.
-In particular, the Snapdragon 8 Elite Gen 5 will be ticking inside either of these Android phones.
+Qualcomm is the chipset supplier for both the OnePlus 15 and the Galaxy S26 Ultra: the Snapdragon 8 Elite Gen 5 is ticking inside either one of these Android phones.
+In the case of the Galaxy S26 Ultra, this will be on a global scale, so we won't be getting an Exynos 2600 of the Ultra phone.

 Yet, the Samsung might have a leg up: it could potentially score a "Snapdragon 8 Elite Gen 5 for Galaxy" chipset inside, a slightly overclocked version that will potentially deliver better raw performance than the one inside the OnePlus 15